 - Preheat oven to 400°F (204°C).
 Remove crust from the refrigerator, line the inside with foil, and fill with pie weights.
 The pie weights prevent the crust from puffing up, shrinking, and/or losing shape.
 (Alternatively, you can freeze the dough and bake from frozen without using pie weights.
 It will take about 20 minutes to bake if frozen.)

 - For the cream filling: Using a handheld or stand mixer fitted with a whisk attachment, beat the heavy cream until stiff peaks form, about 3 minutes.
 Set aside.
-In the same mixing bowl (no need to wipe completely clean), beat the mascarpone for 1 minute on medium-high speed.
-Add the confectioners’ sugar, vanilla extract, and vanilla bean.
-Beat on medium-high speed until combined.
+In the same mixing bowl (no need to wipe completely clean), beat the mascarpone, confectioners’ sugar, vanilla extract, and vanilla bean on medium speed just until combined.
+Do not over-mix because mascarpone can begin to separate.
 Fold in the whipped cream.
 Spread into cooled crust.
 Refrigerate until ready to garnish with fruit or garnish right away.

 - Garnish the tart with fresh fruit.
 Whisk the optional glaze ingredients together, warm for about 15 seconds in the microwave, then brush on top of the fruit.
 Slice and enjoy!
 Leftovers keep well in the refrigerator for a few days.